 It is now more than one year since the Federal ban on sports betting was repealed and the new U.S. sports betting market started to take shape.
-With 9 states already on-board, and another 8 in the processing of operationalize sports betting, bettors all over the country are waiting to see what’s next and which new states are going to introduce regulated sports betting over the coming months and years.
+With 9 states already on-board, and another 8 in the processing of operationalizing both in-person and online sports betting, bettors all over the country are waiting to see what’s next and which new states are going to introduce regulated sports betting over the coming months and years.

 As investors and operators speculate as to how big the sports betting market will be, what can we learn from the sports bettors that have already enjoyed legalized sports wagering since May last year?